Highly rotating viscous compressible fluids in presence of capillarity effects: Vanishing capillarity limit: anisotropic scaling

 Then, for any family of compact operators $\bigl(\mc K_\eta\bigr)_\eta$ on $\mc H$, one has

 \end{prop} As a matter of fact, by Theorem \ref{th:RAGE} the limit in $T\ra+\infty$ is $0$ at any $\eta$ fixed.

 Remark that, for simplicity, we assumed that all the scalar products $\mc S_\eta$ are equivalent to each other.
-However, such a hypothesis is not really needed: one can remove it, and then suppose that each operator $\mc K_\eta$ on $\mc H$ is compact with respect to the topology induced by $\mc S_\eta$.
+However, such a hypothesis is not really needed at this level: it is enough to suppose that each operator $\mc K_\eta$ on $\mc H$ is compact with respect to the topology induced by $\mc S_\eta$.

 \medbreak In view of the application to the Navier-Stokes-Korteweg system, we are interested now in linking the parameters $\eta$ and $T$ together.
 In this case, in order to prove a result in the same spirit of the RAGE theorem we need some additional hypotheses.